devlemire/node-introduction/README.md

     * This method should return all books in the collection.
   * update:
     * This method should be able to update a book by an `id` from the `request query parameters`.
+    * This method should use the request body to update the values of the book object.
   * delete:
     * This method should be able to delete a book by an `id` from the `request query parameters`.
+* Have all four methods send a response of the updated books array.

 ### Solution